 - Capital One: Kate Highnam, Machine Learning Engineer

 - Elder Research: John Elder, Founder & Chair

 … plus leading practitioners presenting on deployment case studies from Becker College, Central Pacific Bank, Cisco, Comcast, Google, Hitachi, IBM, John Hancock, Lyft, Northwestern Mutual, Quicken Loans, Seagate, Shell, Turner, Twitter, Verizon, and more.

 This event covers machine learning, which is essentially synonymous with predictive analytics.
-Although “machine learning” used to be common only within the walls of research labs, it’s now also used more and more in the context of commercial deployment.
-Whichever term you prefer, PAW covers technology that learns from data to predict or infer an unknown, including decision trees, logistic regression, neural networks, and many other methods.
+Whichever term you prefer, MLW covers technology that learns from data to predict or infer an unknown, including decision trees, logistic regression, neural networks, and many other methods.

-The premier cross-vendor machine learning event focused on commercial/operational deployment, Predictive Analytics World is the only conference of its kind.
-PAW sessions and content reach:
+The premier cross-vendor machine learning event focused on commercial/operational deployment, Machine Learning Week is the only conference of its kind.
+MLW sessions and content reach:

-- Across applications – For what purpose is machine learning deployed?
+- Across use cases – For what purpose is machine learning deployed?

 - Across industries – Where is machine learning deployed?